Alan Baró: Club career

-First years
+Early career

 Born in Darnius, Girona, Catalonia, Baró began his career with local clubs CF Peralada and UE Figueres, suffering relegation from Segunda División B with the latter at the end of 2006–07.
-On 6 July 2007, he moved to fellow league side Alicante CF, playing 39 official games in his first season as the Valencians earned promotion and a further 26 in the second as they were relegated.
+On 6 July 2007, he signed for Alicante CF in the same league, playing 39 official games in his first season as the Valencians earned promotion and a further 26 in the second as they were relegated.

 Osasuna

-In the summer of 2009, Baró moved to La Liga with CA Osasuna, initially being registered to their reserves in the third division.
+In summer 2009, Baró moved to La Liga with CA Osasuna, initially being registered to their reserves in the third division.
 On 26 October, he was called up by manager José Antonio Camacho for a Copa del Rey match against Xerez CD, but eventually did not feature in the 2–1 away win.
 The following 24 January, away to the same opponents (same venue and score), he played the final minute in place of Javier Camuñas without touching the ball, handing him the record of the shortest career for the Navarrese club.